lucas-martinic/Groq-Unity/README.md

 ## 🔧 Setup

 1. Clone or download this repository
+2. (Optional) If you want are integrating these scripts into your project, install NuGet for Unity and the packages: "System.Net.Http.Json"
-2. Add your Groq API Key in the relevant script or config field
+3. Add your Groq API Key in the relevant script or config field
-3. Open the sample scene, enable one of the 5 sample gameobjects, hit play.
+4. Open the sample scene, enable one of the 5 sample gameobjects, hit play.
-4. For TTS sample, go to https://console.groq.com/playground?model=playai-tts and accept the terms.
+5. For TTS sample, go to https://console.groq.com/playground?model=playai-tts and accept the terms.

 ---